Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 The "Clear Selection" will clear the previously selected processing parameters.

 .. attention::
-   Once you have selected the model and the processing parameters, you will see the total cost of your processing counted in Mapflow credits (our local currency units).
-Upon registration, you receive 250 credits for free for testing the platform (See :doc:`Mapflow credits <prices>`).
+   Once you have selected the model and the processing parameters, you will see the total cost of your processing counted in Mapflow credits.
+Upon registration, you receive 250 credits for free for testing the platform (See :ref:`Mapflow credits <credits>`).

 View the results